Skip to content

 # => Claude runs: ls src/components/

-Why It Matters: Status checks prevent working on wrong branch or overwriting uncommitted changes.
-AI-driven status checks integrate context gathering into conversation flow.
-This is especially valuable when returning to project after break - ask AI for status summary rather than running multiple terminal commands manually.
+Why It Matters: Status checks prevent common mistakes like working on the wrong branch or overwriting uncommitted changes.
+AI-driven status checks integrate context gathering naturally into conversation flow rather than requiring separate terminal commands.
+This is especially valuable when returning to a project after a break - a single question retrieves full project state including branch, modified files, and pending changes, eliminating manual reconnaissance.

 Example 25: Clearing Context for Fresh Start